Communication-Efficient Desire Alignment for Embodied Agent-Human Adaptation: Embodied Home Assistance Simulation Environment

 \section{Embodied Home Assistance Simulation Environment}

+In real-world interactions, human users may provide vague instructions because their goals have only been partially formed and expressed at an abstract level~\cite{bettman1998constructive}.
+At the same time, people generally dislike reiterating their needs during communication~\cite{clark1991grounding}.
+Consequently, an effective assistant agent must be able to infer the latent goals and preferences of the human users and adapt its behavior accordingly, thereby minimizing redundant communication and execution costs to provide proactive assistance.

-We present \textbf{HA-Desire} (Home Assistance with diverse Desire), a novel embodied simulation environment designed to study user-specific adaptation in realistic home scenarios.
-As illustrated in Figure \ref{fig:env}, HA-Desire is built upon a richly detailed 3D environment populated with diverse object assets and room layouts, allowing for visually grounded tasks with high variability.
+To study these challenges of agent–human adaptation in an embodied environment, we present \textbf{HA-Desire} (Home Assistance with diverse Desire), a novel embodied simulation environment designed to study agent-human adaptation in realistic home scenarios.
+As illustrated in Figure \ref{fig:env}, HA-Desire builds upon VirtualHome \cite{puig2018virtualhome} and extends it with value-driven proxy human users.
+It includes 6 distinct home layouts containing typical rooms such as living rooms, kitchens, bathrooms, and bedrooms, with an average of 80 objects per room drawn from over 110 object classes.
+This diversity of layouts and object assets enables the construction of visually grounded tasks with high variability, providing a realistic testbed for embodied agent-human adaptation.

-To simulate real-world agent-user adaptation challenges, we instantiate a proxy human user within the environment.
-This user is endowed with a set of latent value attributes and receives only a vague task description.
-Based on these values, the user samples a set of desire-related goals from a potential goal set.
-Importantly, the user does not directly reveal these goals but instead provides indirect hints about preferences and intentions in response to the ego agent’s inquiries.
+We instantiate a proxy human user within the environment.
+This user is assigned a set of latent value attributes and begins with only a vague task description.
+Guided by these values, the user samples a subset of desire-related goals from a larger goal space.
+Crucially, these goals are not explicitly revealed; instead, the proxy user provides only indirect hints about preferences and intentions in response to the ego agent’s inquiries.

 We describe the problem formulation and proxy human user model in more detail below.